-The National POLST Paradigm is an approach to end-of-life planning that emphasizes patients’ wishes about the care they receive.
-The POLST Paradigm – which stands for Physician Orders for Life Sustaining Treatment – is an approach to end-of-life planning emphasizing: (i) advance care planning conversations between patients, health care professionals and loved ones; (ii) shared decision-making between a patient and his/her health care professional about the care the patient would like to receive at the end of his/her life; and (iii) ensuring patient wishes are honored.
-As a result of these conversations, patient wishes may be documented in a POLST Form, which translates the shared decisions into actionable medical orders.
-The POLST Form assures patients that health care professionals will provide only the treatments that patients themselves wish to receive, and decreases the frequency of medical errors.
+The National POLST Paradigm is an approach to end-of-life planning that emphasizes patients’ wishes about the medical treatments they receive.
+The POLST Paradigm – which stands for Physician Orders for Life Sustaining Treatment – emphasizes: (i) advance care planning conversations between patients, health care professionals and loved ones; (ii) informed shared decision-making between a patient and his/her health care professional about the treatment the patient would like to receive at the end of his/her life; and (iii) ensuring patient treatment wishes are honored.
+The decisions from these conversations may be documented as actionable medical orders on a POLST Paradigm Form.
+A POLST Paradigm Form is a tool that helps ensure patient treatment wishes are known and will be followed by health care professionals during a medical crisis, when the patient cannot speak for him/herself.

-POLST is not for everyone.
-Only patients with serious illness or frailty, for whom a health care professional would not be surprised if they died within one year, should have a POLST Form.
+A POLST Paradigm Form is not for everyone.
+The POLST Paradigm is intended for patients with serious illness or frailty, for whom a health care professional would not be surprised if they died within one year, should have a POLST Paradigm Form.
 For these patients, their current health status indicates the need for standing medical orders.
-For healthy patients, an Advance Directive is an appropriate tool for making future end-of-life care wishes known to loved ones.
-Click here for more information about the difference between POLST and Advance Directives.
+For healthy patients, an advance directive is an appropriate tool for making future end-of-life care wishes known to loved ones.